 By Aruna Viswanatha and Emily Flitter

-(Reuters) - The U.S. Justice Department is probing Morgan Stanley for its hiring practices in China as part of an industry-wide investigation by the government into whether banks' employment of politically connected Chinese breached U.S. bribery laws, according to people familiar with the matter.
+(Reuters) - The U.S. Justice Department is probing Morgan Stanley for its hiring practices in China, according to a person familiar with the matter.

-Wesley McDade, a spokesman for Morgan Stanley; Mark Costiglio, a spokesman for Citigroup; and Andrew Williams, a spokesman for Goldman Sachs all declined to comment.
+Wesley McDade, a spokesman for Morgan Stanley, declined to comment.